95+ Rare colors to intrigue and inspire

 How to use the rare color names in this list

 It’s worth noting that some of the rare colors listed here are more obscure than others.
-Depending on your audience, some readers may find the words strange, confusing, outdated, or even pretentious!

 If your readers aren’t receptive, the words in this list might annoy them more than intrigue them.
 Your writing might come across as pretentious or unnecessarily high-brow.